Customer retention is more valuable than customer acquisition.

 Which is exactly why we can’t always see what we did wrong.
 At least not as well as our customers can.

-Paying attention to questions about your store is a great way to boost customer retention.
+Paying attention to questions about your store is a great way to keep your customers.
 If someone asks a question that you thought was obvious, that’s your clue it’s not obvious.
 Or if they ask a question that you already explained, then maybe you didn’t explain it clearly enough or loudly enough.

-Everyone whose store is not called Amazon needs to work extra hard to make customers feel comfortable.
+Make customers feel comfortable enough to ask questions.
 The more comfortable they feel, the higher your customer retention will be.
 So listen to those questions and remember that if one person is asking it, others might be as well.